zugo-m/alx-low_level_programming/0x04-pointers_arrays_strings/README.md

 File 9-strcpy.c is a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

 File 100-atoi.c is a function that convert a string to an integer.

+File 101-keygen.c is a program that generates random valid passwords for the program 101-crackme.